 Manufacturing cable assemblies used in precision medical device applications requires rigorous demands just to meet the industry standard.
 When dealing with these specific applications, failure is not an option.
 Envision applications used in a medical environment.
 You must limit the possibility of failure for users in the field.
 Even something as mundane as cable sterilization can potentially cause the cable to fail and/or cause issues for the user(s).

 Navigating through the complex cable industry can be both difficult and time consuming.
 This is especially true if, for whatever reason, you have to change your cable assembly manufacturers.
-This blog post is intended to give you a perspective of what to expect if you find yourself in the need of switching an existing cable assembly design to a new supplier.
+This blog post is intended to give you a perspective of what to expect if you find yourself in need of switching an existing cable assembly design to a new supplier.